adamakeo/faxDocument/docs/preferences.md

 Example: Bill's FreeAPS X has calculated a blood glucose target of 90 mg/dl (5 mmol/L).
 But Bill has a noisy sensor.
 He has set his "Noisy CGM Target Multiplier" to 1.3.
 FreeAPS X will thereby use a target bg of:

 - 90 mg/dL * 1.3 = 117 mg/dL

+Recommended to keep this value at default of 1.3.